-Sweet-and-sour spare ribs are a popular and representative sweet and sour food.
-This dish has a reddish look and tastes both sweet and sour.
-It is no doubt that it is attractive and delicious as an appetizer.
+Sweet and sour spare ribs are a popular and representative sweet and sour food.
+This dish has a reddish color and tastes both sweet and sour.
+It is, without a doubt, attractive and delicious as an appetizer.

 If you love this dish, do not lose control and eat too much, as this dish contains an abundant amount of sugar and protein and is high in calories.

 Seasonings: 75g crystal sugar (or white sugar), 10g dark soy sauce, 15g vinegar, 30g tomato sauce, 15g corn starch, cooking oil, salt

 (The amount of the seasonings can be adjusted according to personal taste.)

 1. Clean the tomatoes and dice them into chunks.

 2. Clean the spare ribs and chop them into 1-inch pieces.

 3. Make a starchy sauce using the dark soy sauce, corn starch, and salt.